CGreen789/QuizApp/README.md

+# Week 2 Hackathon/Fetchathon - 🤔 QUIZ APP 🤔

+Week 2 was a blur of functions and access data from an API.
+I had the pleasure of working with Ben and Bianca this week - we clicked quickly and supported each other through the process.

+We chose to create a quiz app using the Quiz question API (https://opentdb.com/api_config.php) and planned that our MVP would allow the user to:
+  - Choose a number of questions
+  - Choose a category
+  - Select the difficulty.

+We took some time to get the correct data out from the API and this impacted our ability to move forwards with the MVP.
+We scaled back the MVP and took out some options for the user...!

+Overall a successful day seeing as we'd obly just finished week 2.

+I'd like to revisit this and take some notes on what I could do to improve/build functionality.

+___
+## School of Code's instructions

 # Fetch Hackathon

 Today, we will be using our newfound skills to make apps that request data from a server.